 Who are the strongest pro wrestlers of all time?
 Sure, pro wrestling is fake.
 But the strength feats pro wrestlers perform inside the ring, hoisting mammoth men, and inside the gym, hoisting mammoth weights, are real.
 But how real?
 In a world of vast exaggeration, it’s hard to believe the hype.
-Did Ivan Putski and Tony Atlas bench press 600 pounds and Goldberg 565 and Hulk Hogan 550, as the internet says?
+Did Ivan Putski bench press 600 pounds and Goldberg 565 and Hulk Hogan 550, as the internet says?
 These are all phenomenal numbers for raw bench presses (performed without a bench shirt) and done without helping hands in competition form.
 Without video or photo proof, we can’t believe any of them.
-(There are videos of Tony Atlas bench pressing 500 for a single rep on multiple occasions, but that’s a long way from 600, and just shows how these numbers grow.)
 Especially in recent decades, people who can legitimately lift world-class weights document it.
 And what do we make of behemoths like Andre the Giant, Big Show, and Kane, who show up on lists like this because of their giant size and giant legends?

 strongest pro wrestlers of all time